 - Denial that behavior is unusual or unhealthy

 If you experience all of the above symptoms on a regular basis, combined with major depression, you are likely suffering from bipolar disorder.
-If you regularly experience the former symptoms but not the latter, you may only be suffering from an anxiety disorder.
+If you regularly experience the above symptoms but not the latter, you may only be suffering from an anxiety disorder.

 Panic attacks can occur in the midst of either manic or depressive states in people with bipolar disorder, though they are more likely to occur during manic states.
 A legitimate panic attack involves 4 or more of the following symptoms: